followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/zIndex.md

 <!--/shortDescription-->

 <!--fullDescription-->
-If the widget's container has the CSS *[z-index](http://www.w3schools.com/cssref/pr_pos_z-index.asp)* property specified, and tooltips are displayed incorrectly, configure their z-index using this option.
+If the widget's container has the CSS *<a href="http://www.w3schools.com/cssref/pr_pos_z-index.asp" target="_blank">z-index</a>* property specified, and tooltips are displayed incorrectly, configure their z-index using this option.
 <!--/fullDescription-->